HorridHanu/Slide-bar/README.md

 # Slide-bar
-magic navigation with (pure html css and javascript).
+Slide bar with (pure html css and javascript).